junxit/us-congress-bills-117/bill.md

 Section 954(a) of the Energy Policy Act of 2005 (42 U.S.C.
 16274(a)) is amended—

 - **(1)** in paragraph (2), by amending subparagraph (D) to read as follows:
-  > - **(D)** promote collaborations, partnerships, and knowledge sharing between institutions of higher education, National Laboratories, industry, and associated labor unions; and
+  > - **(D)** promote collaborations, partnerships, and knowledge sharing between institutions of higher education, National Laboratories, other Federal agencies, industry, and associated labor unions; and

 - **(2)** by amending paragraph (4) to read as follows:
   > - **(4)** *Strengthening University Research and Training Reactors and Associated Infrastructure*